RuiAmaral24/ruiamaral24/README.md

 ## Hi there 👋

-My name is Rui Amaral and I'm a Software Engineer student in my final year at the University of Minho, with a strong interest in Data Science and AI Development!
+My name is Rui Amaral and I'm a Software Engineer student in my final year at the University of Minho, with a strong interest in Data Science and AI!

 - 🌱 I’m currently learning on University of Minho
 - 👯 I’m looking to collaborate on Data Science and AI